Upgrading from Hilla 1.x

 The last versions of IntelliJ IDEA offers migration refactoring tools, including a Java EE to Jakarta EE package converter.

-Make sure that the Jakarta specifications in your project have the proper versions.
+Make sure the Jakarta specifications in your project have the proper versions.
 Refer to the full list of Jakarta EE 10 specifications for more information.

-Below are a some examples:
+Below are some examples:

 <dependency>